kambojankit/kambojankit.github.io/_tut-java/04-oops.md

   }
 ```

-But in this example, we can hold, only one item, which is not what we intend to do, thus to hold more than one item, we can define our cart in java to hold an attar of items as below:
+But in this example, we can hold, only one item, which is not what we intend to do, thus to hold more than one item, we can define our cart in java to hold an array of items as below:

 ```java
   // A cart capable of holding more than one item at a time.